martincartledge/us-tech-blog/_posts/meetup-design-systems-in-the-real-world-with-react.md

 ---
-layout: post
-title: 'Meetup: Design Systems in the Real World with React'
+title: "Meetup: Design Systems in the Real World with React"
-date: 2019-06-11 09:59:11
+date: "2019-06-11"
 author: jcatterfeld
 tags: [Meetup, Culture]
 ---

-This Thursday, June 13th, we are pleased to be able to partner with the *React GraphQL Academy* to host **Design Systems in the Real World with React** at our Finsbury Square office, London.
+This Thursday, June 13th, we are pleased to be able to partner with the _React GraphQL Academy_ to host **Design Systems in the Real World with React** at our Finsbury Square office, London.

 ## Agenda